OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 WebViews are in-app browser components for displaying interactive web content.
 They can be used to embed web content directly into an app's user interface.

-iOS WebViews support execution of JavaScript by default, so they can be affected by script injection and cross-site scripting attacks.
-Starting from iOS version 7.0, Apple also introduced APIs that enable communication between the JavaScript runtime in the WebView and the native Swift or Objective-C app.
-If these APIs are used carelessly, important functionality might be exposed to attackers if that manage to inject malicious script into the WebView (e.g through a successful cross-site scripting attack).
+iOS WebViews support JavaScript execution by default, so script injection and cross-site scripting attacks can affect them.
+Starting from iOS version 7.0, Apple also introduced APIs that allow communication between the JavaScript runtime in the WebView and the native Swift or Objective-C app.
+If these APIs are used carelessly, important functionality might be exposed to attackers who manage to inject malicious script into the WebView (e.g., through a successful cross-site scripting attack).

-Besides the potential for script injection, there is another fundamental security issue related to WebViews: The WebKit libraries packaged with iOS do not get updated out-of-band like the Safari web browser.
-Therefore, any newly discovered WebKit vulnerabilities remain exploitable until the next full iOS update [#THIEL].
+Besides potential script injection, there's another fundamental WebViews security issue: the WebKit libraries packaged with iOS don't get updated out-of-band like the Safari web browser.
+Therefore, newly discovered WebKit vulnerabilities remain exploitable until the next full iOS update [#THIEL].

 #### Static Analysis

-WebViews can be implemented using the following components:
+You can implement WebViews with the following components:

 - [UIWebView](https://developer.apple.com/reference/uikit/uiwebview "UIWebView reference documentation") (for iOS versions 7.1.2 and older)
-- [WKWebView](https://developer.apple.com/reference/webkit/wkwebview "WKWebView reference documentation") (for iOS in version 8.0 and later).
+- [WKWebView](https://developer.apple.com/reference/webkit/wkwebview "WKWebView reference documentation") (for iOS in version 8.0 and later)
 - [SFSafariViewController](https://developer.apple.com/documentation/safariservices/sfsafariviewcontroller)

 `UIWebView` is deprecated and should not be used.
-Verify that either WKWebView or SafariViewController are used to embed web content depending on the scenario:
+Make sure that either WKWebView or SafariViewController are used to embed web content:

-- `WKWebView` is the appropriate choice if the goal is to extend the functionality of the app, content is displayed in a controlled fashion (i.e. the user is not meant to navigate to arbitrary URLs), and customization is required.
+- `WKWebView` is the appropriate choice for extending app functionality, controlling displayed content  (i.e., prevent the user from navigating to arbitrary URLs), and customizing.
-- `SafariViewController` should be used when the goal is to provide a provide a generalized web viewing experience.
+- `SafariViewController` should be used to provide a generalized web viewing experience.
 Note that `SafariViewController` shares cookies and other website data with Safari.

-Compared the `UIWebView`, `WKWebView` comes with several security advantages:
+`WKWebView` comes with several security advantages over `UIWebView`:

 - The `JavaScriptEnabled` property can be used to completely disable JavaScipt in the WKWebView.
-This prevents any kind of script injection flaws.
+This prevents all script injection flaws.
-- The `JavaScriptCanOpenWindowsAutomatically` can be used to prevent opening of new windows from JavaScript.
-This prevents JavaScript code from opening irritating pop-up windows from opening.
+- The `JavaScriptCanOpenWindowsAutomatically` can be used to prevent JavaScript from opening new windows, such as pop-ups.
-- the `hasOnlySecureContent` property can be used to verify that all resources loaded by the WebView have been retrieved through encrypted connections.
+- the `hasOnlySecureContent` property can be used to verify resources loaded by the WebView are retrieved through encrypted connections.
-- WKWebView implements out-of-process rendering, so any memory corruption bugs won't affect the main app process.
+- WKWebView implements out-of-process rendering, so memory corruption bugs won't affect the main app process.

-As a best practice, JavaScript should be disabled in a `WKWebView` unless explicitly required.
+As a best practice, disable JavaScript in a `WKWebView` unless it is explicitly required.
 The following code sample shows a sample configuration.

 ```objective-c
 #import "ViewController.h"